llvm/clangir/Development/benchmark.md

 ---
 sort : 1
 ---
-# Benchmarks
+# Benchmark Coverage

 There are several benchmarks that can already be built using CIR.
 The tables below show how many tests currently pass in different modes.
 In all entries but `no-cir` the pipeline is: AST -> CIR -> LLVM -> ...

-## Summary of benchmark results
+## x86_64 results
-Host: Linux, x86_64, AMD EPYC-Milan Processor, 166 cores, 256GB RAM, CentOS 9.0
+- Target: Linux, x86_64, AMD EPYC-Milan Processor, 166 cores, 256GB RAM, CentOS 9.0
-Compiler flags used: '-O2', release mode (no asserts)
+- Compiler flags used: '-O2', release mode (no asserts)

 ### spec2017int